Coronavirus: We prefer Covishield vaccine over Covaxin, say doctors at Delhi’s RML Hospital

 Resident doctors of Ram Manohar Lohia Hospital on Saturday demanded that they be given the Covishield vaccine instead of Covaxin as the former has completed its Phase 3 trials.
 Covaxin, developed by Bharat Biotech, is yet to complete its last stage trials.

-The doctors also said that they would participate in the trials if they are administered the Bharat Biotech vaccine.
+The doctors also said that they would not participate in the vaccination process if they are administered the Bharat Biotech vaccine.
 The Serum Institute is the local maker of the other vaccine, Covishield, developed by Oxford University and pharmaceuticals company AstraZeneca.

 “Covaxin manufactured by Bharat Biotech is being preferred over Covishield manufactured by Serum Institute in our hospital,” the Resident Doctors’ Association of the hospital said in a letter to the medical superintendent of the facility.
 “We would like to bring to your notice that the residents are a bit apprehensive about the lack of complete trial in the case of Covaxin and might not participate in huge numbers, thus defeating the purpose of the vaccination.”